<PAGE>

 <h2><a name="L_mtd_tests">MTD tests</a></h2>

-<p>The MTD subsystem includes a set of tests which you may run to verify your
+<p>The mtd-utils include a set of test programs which you may run to verify

 starting from kernel version <code>2.6.29</code> and they live in the